AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/GettingstartedLab03.md

 - **Outlook:** Tool for scheduling meetings, sending invites, and managing calendars.

+- **Copilot Integration:** AI assistant embedded in Teams and Outlook to draft, rewrite, adjust, and summarize messages and invites.

+Getting Started with Lab

 # Getting Started with lab

 Welcome to your Lab 03: Manage Collaboration from Start to Finish with Copilot lab!
 This lab provides a seamless environment for you to practice professional communication workflows with Teams and Outlook.
 Let’s get started: